jaydenhinrichsen/remote-security/README.md

 3) Abysmal camera API documentation and support.

 ## The End Result
 An old android phone running a Node.js server(via Termux) is used to connect to a set of Reolink cameras , as well as a ESP8266 nodeMCU wifi controller.
-A DigitalOcean Droplet running a Node.js server is used to server a React application and send/receive data to/from the Android phone.
+A DigitalOcean Droplet running a Node.js server is used to serve a React application and send/receive data to/from the Android phone.
 Users can then view camera streams, turn on/off the alarm siren and lights, monitor the voltage of the system, etc.

 ![](app-livefeed-demo.gif)